 Construction work on various mega projects including the 1870 MW Gibe III has been completed in the past years and contribute a lot to the power sector since 2016/17.
 EEP has undertaken:

-- The construction of Grand Ethiopia Resonance Dam project has reached the of 76.3 percent
+- The construction of Grand Ethiopia Resonance Dam project has reached above the 80 percent

 - 500kvEthio-Kenya and 400kv Genale Dawa III – Yirgalem high voltage transmission lines had given high priority to make a difference in the domain of power generation.